banterly91/Java-Builder-Guided-Completion-Intellij-Plugin/README.md

 * optional methods: will be after the required methods in the list and presented only in bold with no underline
 * invalid methods: will be at the bottom of the list and presented with a strikeout line

+The completion order provided by Intellij might be a little different from what was described above I and will work in the future to make it consistent, but the Intellij API is not very friendly regarding this topic.

 ![Completion example](docs/images/example.PNG)

 In general the grouping is done as you might expect, but for those curious the exact rules are these: